KnapsackPro/knapsack_pro-ruby/README.md

 Another way is to use tags to mark subset of tests in particular test file and then split tests based on tags.

+This example is for knapack_pro Regular Mode.
+I don't recommend to user this approach with Queue Mode.

 Here is example of test file with specified tags for describe groups:

 ```ruby